 I am also using their products regularly, adding them to smoothies, overnight oats, puddings.
 Even the little one loves them!
 Baking, soups, juices, even my healthy Nutella (again, adding yoursuper products!)- for all that and more, we are using Vitamix.
 We have been using both the air-fryer and the Vitamix for years.
 Both of them have moved from place to place, coast to coast with us, and they haven’t aged a bit.
 It is a great investment is what I am saying.
 Some things, you just pay for and never ever regret, you know?
 Thank goodness for that!
 You can get the one we are using (I believe it is the most affordable option) here.
 You can also get your 15% discount on anything you purchase from yoursuper.com using the code SUPER-IVY15.
 If you have any questions about these products, do let me know!

 I have tried a few hand-held frothers before, mostly to mix/ blend/stir powders that don’t dissolve otherwise.
-If a powder is easily dissolving in water, I get suspicious!
-The fewer ingredients they have, the harder they dissolve.
 Some people ask me how I make my favourite coffee alternatives, especially because some of these, like matcha, do not dissolve in water easily.
 Well, I use frothers.
-The hand-held frothers I used before were good, but they didn’t last long, they wren’t as powerful, and they definitely were not looking as sleek either.
-This one from Moodbeli is gorgeous as well as powerful.
-It dissolves the powder well, and make the drink much (much) foamier (and that’s always a good thing!)
+The hand-held frothers I used before were okay, but they didn’t last long, they weren’t as powerful, and they definitely were not looking as elegant either.
+This one from Clevr Blend is gorgeous as well as powerful.
+AND guess what?
+It is environmentally friendly- you won’t need to keep changing batteries, as it’s rechargeable.
+Just connect to the socket:)

 I think Le Creuset is not making the steamer that I am using (it is THAT old).
 But this one seems similar.
 I blanch vegetables for the little one, steam for us when making salads or use on toasts (I don’t like raw veggies that much), use the same pot for rice, quinoa, pasta, and soups.